typsoon/ID-project/database/integrity constraints.md

 Player clan
 	A player can have only one clan, who_kicked must point to a player who is a member of the clan and has appropriate role (member, elder - kick and add, leader - superuser)

+	Whenever a player joins a clan a record should be inserted here

 Clans
 	Under no circumstances should we update data about a clan with no leader (such clan does no longer exist)